 - Flu shot to prevent future viral infections

 If you or your child is suffering from cold or flu symptoms, contact our office today or schedule an appointment by filling out the appointment request form right on this page.
-Dr. Motlagh’s offices provides other urgent care services, visit us in Palmdale or Encino today.
+Dr. Motlagh’s offices provides other urgent care services, visit us in Palmdale today.